Radhikapur railway station

-Radhikapur railway station is a station serving Radhikapur in the Uttar Dinajpur district, West Bengal, India.
+Radhikapur railway station serves Radhikapur in the Uttar Dinajpur district, West Bengal, India.
 It is an active rail transit system on the Bangladesh–India border.
 It is an India–Bangladesh land border checkpoint and has a land customs station for movement of goods.
-Both Indian and Bangladesh government have been trying to increase connectivity through Radhikapur.
+Both Indian and Bangladesh governments have been trying to increase connectivity through Radhikapur.

 History

 Assam Behar State Railway extended the metre-gauge railway from Parbatipur, now in Bangladesh, to Katihar in 1889.